sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

  import networkx
  G = networkx.house_graph()
  return graph.Graph(G, pos=pos_dict, name="House Graph")

----- /!\ '''Edit conflict - your version:''' ----
-  * Upon construction, the position dictionary is filled to override the spring-layout algorithm.
-By convention, the house graph is drawn with the first node in the lower-left corner of the house, the second in the lower-right corner of the house.
-The third node is in the upper-left corner connecting the roof to the wall, and the fourth is in the upper-right corner connecting the roof to the walll.
-The fifth node is the top of the roof, connected only to the third and fourth.

-Code
-==== This has been updated!
-Change! ====
-{{{
- pos_dict = [[-1,0],[1,0],[-1,1],[1,1],[0,2]]
- import networkx
- G = networkx.house_graph()
- return graph.Graph(G, pos=pos_dict, name="House Graph")

----- /!\ '''End of edit conflict''' ----
-}}}

 ==== Examples ====

----- /!\ '''Edit conflict - other version:''' ----
 {{{
  # Construct and show a house graph
  sage: g = graphs.HouseGraph()